Skip to content

 image

-Click on a request record to observe the "Flame Graph", "Span List", "Service Call Relationships", and logs generated by this trace.
+Click on a request record, where you can observe the "Flame Graph", "Span List", "Service Call Relationship", and the logs generated by this chain invocation.

 image